kenneth2-3/Yoga-Studio/README.md

 # Yoga Studio - README

 Welcome to the Yoga Studio!
-This project is a dynamic and responsive webpage dedicated to promoting yoga and its many styles.
-It offers visitors insights into the benefits of yoga, detailed information about various yoga styles, and an opportunity to join classes through the "Join My Class" feature.
+This Yoga Studio Website project is a visually appealing, dynamic and responsive webpage dedicated to promoting yoga, designed to educate users about different styles of yoga.
+It offers visitors insights into the benefits of yoga, detailed information about various yoga styles, provides contact information for the studio and an opportunity to join classes through the "Join My Class" feature.
+The site is optimized for mobile, tablet, and desktop devices, ensuring a seamless user experience across all platforms.

 ## Table of Contents